Luch Design Bureau: History

 More recently the SKDB “Luch” has been a Principal enterprise that develops conceptually new special military equipment for Ukraine with participation of over than 30 Ukrainian enterprises.
 Products developed under this program are included in the top-priority category.

+In 2021, the company presented designs for two air-to-air missiles: the medium-range UP-277 with an active radar homing head and a highly maneuverable advanced short-range air-to-air missile with an infrared homing head.
+This missile is a more modern analog of the Soviet R-77 missile.